ajh30117/SunSymbolsWebsite/src/content/posts/2022-02-19-technical-writing-checklist.md

 		Explain what your document covers and does not cover
 - [ ] State your audience

-		Consider specifying any prerequisite knowledge or experience
+		Specify any prerequisite knowledge or experience
 - [ ] Summarize key points at the start

 		Answer readers' essential questions